CardiacModelling/WIRES/README.md

 ## Acknowledging this work

-If you publish any work based on the contents of this repository please cite it using the information given in the [CITATION](./CITATION) file.
+To cite this work, please use the information given in the [CITATION](./CITATION) file.